bahrus/custom-enhancements/README.md

 What if the feature need not expose any public interface?

 Simply prefix the key with a #.
-This will cause the FeatureAdded event to fire, allowing the custom element to assign the feature to a private property if needed.
+This will cause the FeatureAdded event to fire, without attempting to attach the feature, allowing the custom element to assign the feature to a private property if needed.

 ```TypeScript
 class ClubMember extends HTMLElement {